percona/psmysql-docs/docs/misc-info-schema-tables.md

 | ‘CREATE_TIME’    | ‘Date and time of creation of the temporary table’          |
 | ‘UPDATE_TIME’    | ‘Date and time of the latest update of the temporary table’ |

-The feature was ported from *Percona Server for MySQL* 5.7 in 8.0.12-1.

 This table holds information on the temporary tables that exist for all connections.
 You don’t need the `SUPER` privilege to query this table.

 ### `INFORMATION_SCHEMA.TEMPORARY_TABLES`